 One common mistake I see is people not granting all the necessary permissions during setup.
 This results in limited functionality.
 While you should be careful about permissions, AI keyboards do need certain access to function properly.

 Here's something most people don't realize: AI keyboards get dramatically better after a training period.
 Don't judge your keyboard in the first 48 hours!
+The 2026 generation keyboards learn faster than older versions, but they still need time to understand your unique patterns.

 To speed up the training: